erland/erlandplugins/SQLPlayList/trunk/README.txt

               -- PlaylistParameter6:list:Choose rating:20:*,40:**,60:***,80:****,100:*****
               -- PlaylistParameter7:custom:Choose artist:select id,name from contributors where name like 'A%'

+- Option rows: The options for the playlist, the options described below is currently supported.
+The option rows are optional.
+              -- PlaylistOption [id]:[value]

+              id: The id of the option
+              value: The value of the option

+              Currently supported options:
+              Unlimited: Don't limit the returned number of tracks to the requested number from DynamicPlayList plugin

+              Some examples:
+              -- PlaylistOption Unlimited:1

 - Other rows: SQL queries, all queries will be executed and those starting with SELECT must return a single "url" column and the tracks returned in all SELECT statements will be part of the playlist.

+There are also a number of dynamic parameters which will be replaced every time the SQL statements are executed, the replacements works in the same way as the PlaylistParameter handling.
+The follogin Dynamic parameters exist:
+              PlaylistLimit: The number of tracks requested from DynamicPlayList plugin
+              PlaylistOffset: The number of tracks previously played for this playlist

-Some example playlists follows below, observere that the SQL statements needs to be different for the standard slimserver database(SQLite) and for the MySQL database.
-So make sure you use the right example based on which database you are using.
+Some example playlists follows below, observere that the SQL statements needs to be different for the standard slimserver database in 6.3(SQLite) and for the MySQL database in slimserver 6.5 and later.
+So make sure you use the right syntax based on which database you are using.
 The main difference for simple queries is that SQLite uses "order by random()" while MySQL uses "order by rand()".
 See also the playlist templates available in the web ui for more examples.

 Playlist1.sql: MySQL (Tracks never played)